suffolklibraries/lgc/content/collections/events/btch-stitch-27-11.md

         text: 'railway station'
       -
         type: text
-        text: ' is a 20 minute walk away from the library, and the ' -
+        text: ' is a 20 minute walk away, and the '
+      -
         type: text
         marks: